cjrace/gss-chart-colours/colour_palette_guidance.md

-# Colour palette for charts made by the Government Analysis Function
+# DRAFT: Colour palette for charts made by the Government Analysis Function

 ## Aim